Chase Sapphire Preferred® Card vs. Wells Fargo Autograph: Which is Best?

 Value of the Annual Fee

-One of the best aspects of the Wells Fargo Autograph Card is that it has no annual fee.
+Wells Fargo Autograph Card since it has no annual fee.

 Redeeming Points